irawinder/EpiSim/README.md

 - Assumptions can be edited in the file 'A_ConfigModel.pde'

 ## Support
-This project with built with support from the EDGEof Planetary Insight Center
+This project was built with support from the EDGEof Planetary Insight Center

 ## Related Work
 Daniel Goldman of Planetary Insight Center @ EDGEof is creating a "kid-friendly" simulation for web: